DIT168-V2V-responsibles/v2v-protocol/README.md

 * unit8_t distance - Current distance to the car being followed

 ##### Stop Following Request
-This message is sent by a car to indicate that following must come to an end. both the leading and the following vehicles are able to send this request.
+This message is sent by a car to indicate that following must come to an end.
+Both the leading and the following vehicles are able to send this request.
 This message does not expect a response.

 ***Fields***
 * unit8_t carInFront - A unique identifier of the car that will no longer be followed.